stuartfowler/CEMT/Documentation/risk.md

  - Intermediate; and
  - Novice.

 This setting determines how likely the threat actor is to be able to complete the threat node of a particular difficulty and to evade the detection capabilities of the system.
-The lookup table used to convert these `ThreatLevels` into likelihoods to complete threat nodes of a particular difficulty in shown below.
+The lookup table used to convert these `ThreatLevel`s into likelihoods to complete threat nodes of a particular difficulty in shown below.

 | Difficulty Level | Novice   | Intermediate | Activist     | Nation State |
 |:----------------:|:--------:|:------------:|:------------:|:------------:|